6 Reasons Why Servers Need So Much RAM

 4. Dynamic Content Needs More RAM

 The types of content a server deals with also influence the required RAM size.
-More precisely, if a lot of dynamic content is involved, the minimum capacity can be much larger than that needed to load static content.
+More precisely, if a lot of dynamic content is involved, the minimum capacity can be much larger than needed to load static content.

 Because of its higher level of complexity, dynamic content puts a heavier load on the server.
 Instead of just pulling the necessary file, the server needs to access various files and generate a personalized response.